soitun/BotBrowser/README.md

 ---

-## ⚙️ Configuration & Profiles
+## Configuration & Profiles

 > 📢 BotBrowser combines synthetic and aggregated profiles with flexible configuration for authorized privacy research.
 Profile consistency and CLI settings enable comparative analysis without leaking host traits.

 - **Profile Foundation:** Synthetic and aggregated profiles provide realistic fingerprint data for authorized privacy testing
 - **CLI Flexibility:** Override profile settings at runtime without modifying encrypted files
 - **Cross-Platform Compatibility:** A *macOS profile* works on Ubuntu; a *Windows profile* works on macOS; an *Android profile* can be fully emulated on any OS
-- **Auto-Configuration:** Timezone, locale, and languages automatically detected from IP/proxy
+- **Smart Configuration:** Timezone, locale, and languages intelligently derived from IP/proxy
 - **CLI Flags:** See the [⚙️ CLI flags reference](CLI_FLAGS.md) - *Recommended for most users*